pvaladares/42cursus-01-Born2BeRoot/README.md

 * Leave [memory size](img/VM/4.png) as default `1024 MB`

 4 - If doing the **bonus**, since there is a limitation with the 5.2.20 version use the workaround described below:

-> Note: The 5.2.20 version that can be used at 42 has a [limitation/bug](https://www.virtualbox.org/ticket/18177) with impact on the bonus, since it will not be possible to set a disk with size 30.8G
+*Note: The 5.2.20 version that can be used at 42 has a [limitation/bug](https://www.virtualbox.org/ticket/18177) with impact on the bonus, since it will not be possible to set a disk with size 30.8G*
   * Go to terminal, and still at `goinfre` user folder, type `VBoxManage createhd --filename Born2beRoot_DISK_31G54.vdi --size 31540 --format VDI`
   * Choose `Use an existing virtual hard disk file` and [select the newly created file](img/VM/5.png)
   * [Go to](img/VM/6.png) `Settings` and `Storage`, under `Storage Devices` choose `Empty` and then click on the "CD/Disk" icon on the right of the `Optical Drive` and select option `Choose Virtual Optical Disk File...`; [Select](img/VM/7.png) the debian ISO file that was privously saved on goinfre

  * Now just `Start` the VM to start the installation procedure of Debian.

-# Debian Installation
+# 2 - Debian Installation

-## General
+## 2.1 - General
 * [Select](img/Install/1.png) `Install` instead of any other option (remember, no graphical install is allowed)
 * [Language](img/Install/2.png): select default `English`
 * [Location](img/Install/3.png): select `other`, `Europe` and then `Portugal`